tarun-bathwal/messaging-app/README.md

 npm install<br />
 nodemon<br />

-PREREQUISITE : add your email id and password in controllers/user.js file in smtpTransport function to enable sending emails for email verification without which registration is not possible. <br />
+PREREQUISITE : add your email id and password in controllers/user.js file in smtpTransport function to enable sending emails for email verification without which registration is not possible.
+When a user registers using his/her email id, a mail is sent to that id with a link.
+On cicking the link, the user is verified and hence fully registered to use other APIs available.
+To enable nodemailer to send these mails, the host needs to add their email address and password. <br />

 APIs<br />
 <br />